 - Make sure that guides have the proper bracing to prevent lateral movement.

 - Remove the stops in spring supports to allow the spring to move as the pipe moves.

 Piping isometric drawings show predicted movements, which is valuable information when performing your inspection.
 The drawing may have a note like shown in the following image:

 Careful review of the drawings and stress analysis results is also critical for new installations.
 Your process engineer should work closely with the piping engineering firm to consider all aspects of your site’s thermal expansion and contraction in order to reduce piping stresses and equipment damage.
 During construction, do a thorough walk-around regularly to catch problems early.

 Everyone is responsible for safety and for asset protection.
 This series of articles will help you know what to look for regarding thermal expansion and contraction.
 And if you have questions or doubts about your equipment and piping, don’t hesitate to ask for support.

 Matrix Technologies is one of the largest independent process design, industrial automation engineering, and manufacturing operations management companies in North America.
-To learn more about thermal expansion and pipe stress analysis, contact Bill Schuller, Senior Vice President and Director of Engineering, at (419) 897-7200 x 450.
+To learn more about thermal expansion and pipe stress analysis, contact Chris Mach, PE, Senior Consultant (Team Leader) in the Process & Electrical Design Department.

 Learn More About: